Officer depicted in viral K-9 video resigns after investigation recommends his firing - Salisbury Post

 “The Police Department did not incentivize or otherwise request Officer Hampton’s resignation, which he tendered as a matter of right,” a news release stated.

+The third-party investigation was handled by U.S. ISS Agency, the Salisbury Police Department said.
+It’s a firm based in Huntersville that says its employees have 150 years of combined security and law enforcement experience.
+It provides security consulting, pre-employment and due diligence, investigative, law enforcement and fire services.

-Hampton’s personnel file, which was obtained by the Post through a public records request shows no demotions or suspensions since his initial hiring.
+Hampton’s personnel file, which was obtained by the Post through a public records request, shows no demotions or suspensions since his initial hiring.
 He was promoted to master police officer in November 2019, receiving a pay increase to $51,615.06 per year.
 He received merit and cost of living increases in December of the same year, bringing his salary to $53,266.74.

 The police department said it will continue to review and make changes to its K-9 training operations, policies and procedures to align with industry best practices.